-This PI was superseded to update model list and recommendations.
-Please discard PIP5029D.
+This PI was superseded to update model list, parts, and warranty info.
+Please discard PIP5029C.

 The following diagnosis might be helpful if the vehicle exhibits the symptom(s) described in this PI.

 Condition/Concern

 Some customers may complain of a MIL and engine misfire.
 In some cases, the misfire may be more apparent on a cold start, may count on a single cylinder or several cylinders, and may or may not be felt by the driver.
 Upon inspection, the technician will find one or more misfire codes (DTC P0300-P0306) stored in the ECM and SI diagnosis may or may not isolate the cause of the misfire depending on whether the intake/exhaust valves are sticking at the time of the diagnosis.